Kero76/Job-Offer/readme.txt

 Created post on posts database.
 Avoid to create post with single offer shortcode.

 = 1.0.1 =
-Fixed lot of graphics bug.
+Fixed lot of graphics bugs.
-Added some script protections about admin page.
+Added some scripts protections about admin page.

 = 1.0.0 =
 Initial release